Promote Mental Health Awareness with These Video Resources

 The Truth About Improving Your Mental Health (BBC Worldwide Learning)

 Clinical psychologist Professor Tanya Byron teams up with former England footballer Alex Scott, who has suffered from depression, to discover how the latest science can help us gain greater control over our state of mind and improve our mental health and well-being.
 Even in normal times, one in four of us will experience mental health difficulties, but living through a global pandemic has put our mental health under unprecedented strain.
 Over the past year, a team from Imperial College London, in collaboration with the BBC, have surveyed the mental health of over 350,000 people across the U.K. This unique study provides a snapshot before and during the pandemic, revealing its shocking impact.
-A BBC Production.

 Football, Prince William, and Our Mental Health (BBC Worldwide Learning)

 Why do British men struggle to talk about their emotions?
 The Duke of Cambridge has spent the past year campaigning to change attitudes to mental health in Britain.
 Spurred on by the fact that suicide is the biggest killer of young men in this country, he wants to use football (soccer) as a way to get men talking and to break the taboo that surrounds mental health.
 As a real fan of the sport, William has seen the way men express their feelings at football games.
 Now he wants to help men show the same passion and openness away from the game.
+The film follows William as he meets players and fans from grassroots to the elite of the game and openly discusses their mental health challenges.

 TEDTalks: Kay M. Tye—What Investigating Neural Pathways Can Reveal About Mental Health (TED)